General emergency

 Full travel advice: Local contacts

-Public protests and events that draw large groups of people may occur in Maldives and can turn violent.
-These are likely to increase in frequency and size ahead of the September Presidential Elections and Parliamentary Elections in 2024.
+Public protests and events that draw large groups of people may occur in Malé and non-resort islands and can turn violent.
+Avoid the affected area and follow the advice of local authorities.

 To stay safe during periods of unrest: